code-dot-org/javabuilder/cicd/README.md

    2. Push a commit to `main`
    3. Press the "Release Change" button on the Pipeline overview page in the AWS Console.

-### Deploying an Adhoc environment
+### Deploying an Development environment

-You can create an Adhoc environment by setting the `MODE` flag on the cicd deploy script.
+You can create an Development (aka 'adhoc') environment by setting the `ENVIRONMENT_TYPE` flag on the cicd deploy script.
 This will create a CI/CD pipeline that will watch for updates to your `TARGET_BRANCH`.
-The difference between a standard deployment and an adhoc pipeline can be seen in "cicd.template.yml" by following where the `Conditions` are used.
-In short, an adhoc creates an adhoc environment using "adhoc.config.yml", while a standard deployment will create a Test environment and a Prod environment using the relevent config files.
+The difference between a production and a development pipeline can be seen in "cicd.template.yml" by following where the `Conditions` are used.
+In short, an development pipeline creates a single environment using "dev.config.yml", while a production deployment will create a Test environment and a Prod environment using the relevent config files, running automated tests between them.

+Notes:

-Note: your branch name cannot contain the character `\`, as this causes issues in AWS.
-Note that resources will be deployed with the tags `{environment = adhoc}`.
+* your branch name cannot contain the character `/`, as this causes issues in AWS.
+Note that resources will be deployed with the tags `{EnvType = development}`.
+* for now, these must deployed to the production AWS account.
+There is planned work to enable these to be deployed to the Dev AWS account.

 ```
-TARGET_BRANCH=mybranch MODE=adhoc cicd/2-cicd/deploy-cicd.sh
+TARGET_BRANCH=mybranch ENVIRONMENT_TYPE=development cicd/2-cicd/deploy-cicd.sh
 ```

 ### Deploying a full CI/CD pipeline for a different branch

 By setting the `TARGET_BRANCH` you can create a new CI/CD pipeline that watches for PR's and changes to the specified branch, deploying a Test and Production environment just like the standard pipeline.
-Note that resources will be deployed with the tags `{environment = production}` or `{environment = test}`.
+Note that resources will be deployed with the tags `{EnvType = production}` or `{EnvType = test}`.

 ```
 TARGET_BRANCH=mybranch cicd/2-cicd/deploy-cicd.sh